 - Use elevation for sitting, if needed.
-You may want to put a pillow or foam cushion on your chair. - Do not sit on low, deep, or soft chairs and couches that could be difficult to stand up from. - Your occupational therapist may recommend using a bedside commode, raised toilet seat, or grab bars at home if your toilet is too low.
+You may want to put a pillow or foam cushion on your chair and use a raised toilet seat. - Do not sit on deep or overstuffed chairs and couches. - Your occupational therapist may recommend using a bedside commode or grab bars at home.